worknehy/bigdata/README.md

-# BigData Sandbox for Data Engineering, Analytics, and ML – Setup Summary
+# Stockholm University: DSV - BigData Sandbox for Data Engineering, Analytics, and ML – Setup Summary
 This environment provides a unified sandbox for local experimentation with big data tools and frameworks like Hadoop, Spark, Pig, MongoDB, Flink, and Jupyter.
 Designed for research, education, and prototyping.

 **System Overview**